RP209 #5. WHAT WAS JESUS' EXCEPTION, "EXCEPT IT BE FOR FORNICATION"?

 Therefore we can define adultery for a married woman as: An act of sexual union with any man, other than her own lawful husband in the sight of God.

-Definition of fornication: Fornication (Gr. porneia, Gtr. porneia) is a general word for various types of unlawful sexual union.
+Definition of fornication: Fornication (Gr. πορνεία, Gtr. porneia) is a general word for various types of unlawful sexual union.
 In the physical sense, it may include adultery in the married relationship, sex between unmarried persons, prostitution, incest, rape, homosexuality, bestiality etc., and the interpretation of this word depends upon the context in which it is used.
-As Jesus used it in the context of marriage (Matthew 5:32; 19:9), fornication can be defined as, "any marriage relationship which is unlawful in God's sight, or expressly forbidden in God's word."
-(See Intro 5.(1); #5.2; #5.3; #5.4), which will exclude the offenders from the kingdom of God, and bring his judgement upon them if they do not repent (1 Corinthians 6:9-10; Galatians 5:19-21; Hebrews 13:4; Revelation 21:8; 22:15).
+As Jesus used it in the context of marriage (Matthew 5:32 KJV; 19:9), fornication can be defined as, "any marriage relationship which is unlawful in God's sight, or expressly forbidden in God's word."
+(See Intro 5.(1); #5.2; #5.3; #5.4), which will exclude the offenders from the kingdom of God, and bring his judgment upon them if they do not repent (1 Corinthians 6:9-10; Galatians 5:19-21; Hebrews 13:4; Revelation 21:8; 22:15).
 A man who commits fornication sins against his own body (1 Corinthians 6:18).

 Conclusion: When Jesus was challenged by the Pharisees concerning his understanding on divorce (Matthew 19:3-9; Mark 10:2-12), he did not give an answer that agreed with any of the interpretations of the Rabbis, but gave his own deeper understanding of the Old Testament writing (Deuteronomy 24:1-4).
 This was that divorce was permitted when the marriage was contrary to the command of God concerning fornication in the law.
 In such a case, remarriage was permitted, but not to the original partner.
 Meditate on this section #5.1 with #2.17 and the consistency of God's word should become obvious.